ym001/distancia/docs/Cosine.rst

 Reference
 ---------

-For an academic reference, you can refer to the following article that discusses the use of Cosine Similarity in text mining and information retrieval:
+For an academic reference, you can refer to the following article that discusses the use of Cosine Similarity in text mining and information retrieval :footcite:t:`cosine` :

-:footcite:t:``

 .. footbibliography::

-   cosine

 This textbook is a comprehensive resource on information retrieval and text mining, with an emphasis on vector space models and the role of Cosine Similarity.